 Top features

-- Real-time email scoring and coaching.
-Lavender doesn't just automate, it can also teach you to be better at reaching out by offering real-time constant coaching and scoring of emails.
+• Real-time email scoring and coaching.
+Lavender automates and teaches you to improve your outreach by offering real-time constant coaching and scoring of emails.

 Pros